AG7GN/kenwood/README.md

 	The GUI features tool tips, which describe the different elements on the screen as you move your mouse over them.

 	If you want the GUI to use a smaller desktop footprint, add the `--small` argument to `710.py`.

 ## Make a __Hamradio__ menu selection for `710.py`

+In the example below, the serial port connected to the Kenwood is `/dev/ttyUSB1`.
+Yours may be different.
+Note also that this example desktop file will launch `710.py` in "small" mode so it doesn't occupy so much screen real estate.

 - Using your favorite text editor, create a file called `$HOME/.local/share/applications/kenwoodtm.desktop`